juno-v/api-consumption/metro-transit/README.md

 3. in your terminal, type npm install to get all of the dependencies
 4. open localhost:3000 in your terminal if it doesn't automatically pop up.
 5. start developing it to your own taste or demo!

+# Folder strucutre
+- There are 4 different API get requests.
+- Each request is located in it's own folder found in src/components/
+- __Below is the order of the requests__:
+1. __GetRoutes component__
+- This is to to retrieve all the routes that are in service for the current.
+- The user will select which route which triggers a fetch for getting the __directions__ available for that selected route.
+2. __GetDirections component__
+- This is to retrieve the directions of the selected route.
+- The user will select a direction for the route which triggers a fetch for getting all the __stop__ available for the selected route.
+3. __GetStops component__
+- This is to retrive all of the stops available for the selecte route and direction that it is going in.
+- The user will then select a stop to which triggers a fetch for getting the __next departure times available__.
+4.__GetTimePointDepartures component__
+- This will retrieve the selected buses'
+    -- route (leaving from)
+    -- direction
+    -- stop (going to)
+    -- time departure
+- User will then be prompted to refresh and search for different routes.